 Abby and I spent some of this weekend cleaning and organizing.
-The house has been in disarray for some time, since last month Abby’s best friend Sharon gave her an antique bedroom suite, and we have not, as yet, found a home for the furniture it displaced.
+The house has been in disarray for some time, since last month Abby’s friend gave her an antique bedroom suite, and we have not, as yet, found a home for the furniture it displaced.
 We have made some progress, including one of my longstanding projects, to reorganize my so-called “comm center,” the computer table in our office that holds two of my police scanners, an amateur radio dual-band transceiver, a small television and the cable box that serves it, a VCR/DVD recorder, and and until yesterday, four stereo components.

 Today, however, there are just two stereo components remaining, the receiver and the CD copier/player.
 I removed the cassette deck and the CD/Minidisc player.